leex279/AI-Image-Generator-Youtube/README.md

 - B-Roll: Create professional B-roll footage for video content
 - Icon Sets: Design cohesive icon sets with various styles and themes

+## ⚠️ Educational Project Disclaimer

+This project is created for educational purposes and built with the assistance of AI technology.
+It serves as a learning resource and demonstration of modern web development techniques and AI integration.
+While functional, it should be used primarily for learning and experimentation.

 ## 📺 DIY SmartCode YouTube Channel

 This project is part of the educational content created for the DIY SmartCode YouTube channel.
 For more tutorials, projects, and tech content: